Skip to main content

 4. Configure local database connections

-• Outgrow Replit: When you need custom infrastructure or specific hosting requirements
+• You need custom infrastructure or specific hosting requirements